Twonki/Chesskell/README.md

 * *AI*(ToBeDone): Contains the alpha-beta pruning
 * *Game*(ToBeDone): Contains the game logic, putting all the pieces together and IO with the player.

+** Where to start reading?**

+I think the best way to start reading is

+Figures.hs -> CoreMovement.hs -> Movement.hs -> Game.hs

+This way it gets more complex and the required things in movement are known.
 ## Contribution
 You're contribution is welcome!
 There are several topics you can help with: